MILNER MAKES 45 SAVES TO HELP BOSTON COLLEGE TIE YALE, 3-3

-Senior goaltender Parker Milner made 45 saves for the Eagles
+Senior goaltender Parker Milner stops 45 shots for Eagles

 Chestnut Hill, Mass. - Senior goaltender Parker Milner stopped 45 of the 48 shots he faced to help second-ranked Boston College salvage a 3-3 tie against non-league opponent Yale in front of 7,213 fans in Kelley Rink on Friday.